MicrosoftDocs/azure-docs/articles/search/search-howto-large-index.md

 The number of indexing jobs that can run simultaneously varies for text-based and skills-based indexing.
 For more information, see [Indexer execution](search-howto-run-reset-indexers.md#indexer-execution).

-If your data source is an [Azure Blob Storage container](../storage/blobs/storage-blobs-introduction.md#containers) or [Azure Data Lake Storage Gen 2](../storage/blobs/storage-blobs-introduction.md#about-azure-data-lake-storage-gen2), enumerating a big number of blobs can take a long time (even hours) until this operation is completed.
-This will cause that your indexer's documents succeded count is not increased during that time and it may seem it's not making any progress, when it is.
-If you would like document processing to go faster for a big number of blobs, consider partitioning your data into multiple containers and create parallel indexers pointing to a single index.
+If your data source is an [Azure Blob Storage container](../storage/blobs/storage-blobs-introduction.md#containers) or [Azure Data Lake Storage Gen 2](../storage/blobs/storage-blobs-introduction.md#about-azure-data-lake-storage-gen2), enumerating a large number of blobs can take a long time (even hours) until this operation is completed.
+This will cause that your indexer's documents succeeded count isn't increased during that time and it may seem it's not making any progress, when it is.
+If you would like document processing to go faster for a large number of blobs, consider partitioning your data into multiple containers and create parallel indexers pointing to a single index.

 1. [Sign in to Azure portal](https://portal.azure.com) and check the number of search units used by your search service.
 Select **Settings** > **Scale** to view the number at the top of the page.
 The number of indexers that will run in parallel is approximately equal to the number of search units.